• Skip to primary navigation

 Healthy Greek Yogurt Coleslaw recipe (with Napa and Red Cabbage) in a striped Japanese bowl.

 We love coleslaw but find that the standard dressing can be a little heavy.
 In order to make the dressing healthier and lighter, we use a Greek yogurt base instead of traditional mayonnaise, honey in lieu of sugar, and apple cider vinegar for tang.
 It's a delicious salad rich in probiotics!
+For a variation of this coleslaw, check out our Asian Coleslaw.

 Jump to: